Ultimate Guide to Install Removable Magnetic Window Insulation

 We use a plastic film inside the existing window to maximize effectiveness and ensure a cost-effective solution.
 This insulation film reflects heat before it enters the air cavity, enhancing the overall insulation performance.

-For your existing windows or doors, magnetic window insulation is available in three models: the Magnetite Classic, which has removable panels and is ideal for double-hung and timber windows.
-The Magnetite Easyglide is perfect for sliding windows and ease of use, and the Magnetite Slider is best for more oved windows and sliding doors.
+For your existing windows or doors, magnetic window insulation is available in three models: the Magnetite Classic, which has removable panels and is ideal for double-hung and timber windows; the Magnetite Easyglide, which is perfect for sliding windows and easy to use; and the Magnetite Slider, which is best for more oved windows and sliding doors.

 Wrapping Up